 When Does It Go Into Effect?

-The timelines vary from state to state (for the 4 states with enacted laws), but generally producer registration is required by mid-2024, reporting required by mid-to-late 2025, and fee schedules released about a year later.
+The timelines vary from state to state (for the 4 states with enacted laws), but generally producer registration is required by mid-2024.
+Reporting will be required by mid-to-late 2025, and fee schedules released about a year later.
 This is still a work in progress for all of the states with EPR laws.

 More Information